It's The Next Big Thing!

 Soap foam building insulation

-You've probably haven't seen this one
+You probably haven't seen this one yet

-these patent drawings show how it works
+these drawings show how it works

 the next big thing